opendata-swiss/ogd-handbook-wiki/library/embed.en.md

 Date: 2016-12-01
 Slug: embed
 Authors: Oleg Lavrovsky
-Summary: This working document analyses the Web publishing capabilities of CKAN portals, in order to present and discuss options for sharing rich content on third-party sites.
+Summary: This working document analyses the embedding capabilities of CKAN portals such as opendata.swiss, in order to present and discuss options for sharing rich content on third-party sites.
 Lang: en
 Draft: yes
 toc_run: true
 ---

-Opendata.swiss is the central reference catalog for open government data in Switzerland, and some people may like to present published datasets on their own website.
-Several government institutions even have their own data portals, on which they would like to feature any datasets which they maintain on *opendata.swiss* - and integrate this with other information on their website.
+Some users may like to present datasets published at *opendata.swiss* on their own website.
+Several of the publishing institutions even have their own data portals, on which they may like to feature any datasets which they maintain on the central catalog - integrating these with other information on their website.

-This document discusses a range of technical options for embedding content from the CKAN open data platform on other websites website, with these goals covered:
+This document discusses a range of technical options for embedding content from the CKAN open data platform on other websites website, with goals that:

 - The datasets should be well presented, the information accurate and up-to-date - in other words, where a copy-and-paste of the information is insufficient.
 - Data publishers need to be able to show on their own website a dynamic selection from the central catalogue.
 Usually, this selection is filtered to the datasets they themselves publish.
+- Options covered here should cater to all platforms and a range of technical skills required.

 We describe several recommended options here - from linking to resources from the catalogue, to embedding parts of the functionality from the portal on other websites.